 If you’re in the season of Lent (as we are at the time of writing) or Advent, you may like to pick up something relevant to this.
 Fortunately, there’s lots of choice.

 We’re currently doing Hope & Ginger’s Lent Prayer Tree, and finding it more than manageable in our crazy-chaotic family.
 Our kids enjoy putting the stickers on each day, and offering their ideas for who or what to pray for under each day’s suggested category.
+It has to be one of the best family devotions (and easiest!) that we’ve tried.

 Soon we’re planning to start this 15-day Lent devotional and calendar (soon, because it’s going to take OUR family longer than 15 days…).
 There’s still time to order yours to carry you through till Easter – and boy, do we need things which will build up our excitement to Easter this year!